Amit Klein

 • Preparing a security patch for the Linux kernel

-Of course, no research project requires all these tasks, and of course, each research project may have its own set of interesting hands-on requirements, but if you (the prospective student) don't have any experience with at least a few such tasks (or similar ones), then you're probably not ready for the kind of research I conduct.
+Of course, no research project requires all these tasks, and of course, each research project may have its own set of interesting hands-on requirements, but if you (the prospective student) don't have any experience with at least a few such tasks (or similar ones), and you haven't taken my 67607 course then you're probably not ready for the kind of research I conduct.
 But despair not.
 I designed a lab course in which you can gain a lot of relevant hands-on experience.
 Please consult me if you're interested!.

 My expectations from you